Applying for a Grant

 Step 3 – How Do You Apply?

 The Foundation uses an online application system for all letters of inquiry (LOI) and grant proposals.
-This system allows you to easily add and update your organization’s information and gives the Trustees and staff quick electronic access to your information.
-The system also reduces paper use and postage costs for your organization and the Foundation.
+This system allows you to easily add and update your organization’s profile and gives the Trustees and staff quick electronic access to your information.
+It also reduces paper use and postage costs for you and the Foundation.

 Would like to be considered for a Special Initiative Grant